zainabmelh/guide-articles/articles/Certificates/use-css-selectors-to-style-elements/index.md

 ---
-title: "Use CSS Selectors to Style Elements"
+title: Use CSS Selectors To Style Elements
-parent: "certificates-guide"
 ---
 Instead of giving style attributes one by one, we can do this to multiple elements at the same time.

 You can create a style element like this: `<style></style>`.